Visualizing high-dimensional loss landscapes with Hessian directions: Applications to neural networks

 If random directions are used, the corresponding projections indicate that the optimizer converged to a local minimum and not to a saddle point [Figure~\ref{fig:resnet_56}(b,d)].
 Overall, the ResNet-56 visualizations that we show in Figure~\ref{fig:resnet_56} exhibit structural similarities to those that we generated using the simple loss model \eqref{eq:loss_asymmetric} [Figure~\ref{fig:loss_projection}(d)].

-As a second neural-network structure, we consider DenseNet-121 that has also been trained on CIFAR-10 data using SGD.
+As a second neural-network structure, we consider DenseNet-121 that has also been trained in \cite{DBLP:conf/nips/Li0TSG18} on CIFAR-10 using SGD with Nesterov momentum.
 In this neural network, the number of parameters is 6,956,298.
-Figure~\ref{fig:densenet_121} shows the projections $L(\theta^*+\alpha \eta+\beta \delta)$ of the loss function around a local optimum.
+Figure~\ref{fig:densenet_121} shows the projections $L(\theta^*+\alpha \eta+\beta \delta)$ of the loss function (cross entropy loss) around a local optimum.
+The training and test losses of the local optimum found by SGD are ${8.07\times 10^{-4}}$ and $1.69\times 10^{-1}$, respectively; the corresponding accuracies are 100.00 and 95.63, respectively.
 We again observe the typical saddle shape of $L$ if dominant Hessian directions are used and an apparent local minimum for projections along random directions.
 One should keep in mind that the principal curvatures in the random direction plot are given by $\kappa_{\pm}^{\alpha,\beta}$ [see Eq.~\eqref{eq:kapp_alpha_beta}].
 At a critical point, the principal curvatures in dimension-reduced, random-projection space are, on average, equal to the sum of the principal curvatures in the original space.
-If only very few, small-magnitude negative principal curvatures are present in the original space, random projections are always associated with an apparent local minimum in dimension-reduced, random-projection space, as shown by numerical experiments with ResNet-56 and DenseNet-121.
+If only very few, small-magnitude negative principal curvatures are present in the original space, the expected random projections are associated with an apparent local minimum in dimension-reduced, random-projection space.

 Analyzing the Hessian $H_\theta$ of DenseNet-121 around its local optimum, we find that the minimum and maximum principal curvatures are -109.1 and 1937.5, respectively.
 In comparison to ResNet-56, the relative difference between these two curvatures is substantially smaller.
-In particular the largest negative principal curvature in DenseNet-121 is almost one order of magnitude larger than that in ResNet-56, indicating that more substantial loss improvements are possible by changing the neural-network parameters $\theta$ along the negative curvature direction.
+In particular the largest-magnitude negative principal curvature in DenseNet-121 is by a factor of about 7 smaller than that in ResNet-56, indicating that more substantial loss improvements may be possible in the former by changing the neural-network parameters $\theta$ along the negative curvature direction.